 - Dry off without getting weighed down: here are our best travel towels

 - What about food?
-These are our best portable barbecues for the beach and the back garden
+These are our best portable barbecues for the beach or back yard

-Reviewers raved about this tent as a safe, comfortable base for little people, especially babies and toddlers, on hot and sunny days.
-It packs into a compact, circular case with shoulder strap for easy carry, and reviewers said that while the first time folding it could be a bit confusing (there are YouTube videos dedicated to the art) once you get the hang of it, it’s a doddle to put up and down.
+This Babymoov tent packs into a compact, very light, circular case with shoulder strap for easy carry – although, as with all popup tents, the packed version is a bit unwieldy, and getting it down for the first few times can be confusing (luckily there are YouTube videos dedicated to the art).
+Once you get the hang of it, it’s a doddle to put up and down.

-While far and away our heaviest beach shelter, the SKLZ Sport Brella justifies its own heftiness easily enough.
-For one, it’s huge, tall enough to accommodate an adult in a camping chair and wide enough for three to sit comfortably.
+While it's not light, the SKLZ Sport Brella justifies its own heftiness easily enough.
+For one, it’s huge – tall enough to accommodate an adult in a camping chair and wide enough for three to sit comfortably.
 For two, it’s impressively rugged, with an innovative umbrella design that encompasses side flaps for full-coverage protection and, we suspect, to ensure you won’t get blown away.
 It comes complete with two sets of spikes to suit all sorts of ground, so it could come in very handy as a camping shelter too.